peasant98/PiAccessPoint/README.md

 # PiAccessPoint

-Create your own stand alone access point with the Raspberry Pi!
+Create your own stand-alone Wi-Fi access point with the Raspberry Pi!

 **Requirements**:
 - Raspberry Pi with either Rasbpian Stretch or Ubuntu Mate (tested on)